hsyed/challenges/dns/README.md

 Solution for the [DNS forwarder challenge](https://codingchallenges.fyi/challenges/challenge-dns-forwarder).

+## Constraints

+* Only support clients advertising EDNS0 support and a UDP payload size of 4096 bytes.
+* Only single question queries are cached / enforce only single question queries.

 ## Notes:

 * Wireshark is the best resource for DNS packet structure.
 Alternative [this](https://www.catchpoint.com/blog/how-dns-works) is also good guide.